ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-5-mutator-methods.rst

     Drag the definition from the left and drop it on the correct word on the right.
 Click the "Check Me" button to see if you are correct.

-Explain about parameters as local variables?
-And how they get filled and only exist there?
-Bring up data encapsulation again?

 |Groupwork| Programming Challenge : Class Pet Setters